BJMdotNET/pr1nc3/topics/museum/index.md

 ----

- - [**"Paisley Park museum finally gets go-ahead from Chanhassen -- After weeks of hesitation, Chanhassen signs off on zoning permits."**](http://www.startribune.com/paisley-park-museum-finally-gets-go-ahead-from-chanhassen/398282691/) by Erin Adler in [Minneapolis Star Tribune](http://www.startribune.com/) on 25 October 2016 about museum ([mirror](https://web.archive.org/web/*/http://www.startribune.com/paisley-park-museum-finally-gets-go-ahead-from-chanhassen/398282691/))
+ - [**"Paisley Park museum finally gets go-ahead from Chanhassen -- After weeks of hesitation, Chanhassen signs off on zoning permits."**](http://www.startribune.com/paisley-park-museum-finally-gets-go-ahead-from-chanhassen/398282691/) by Erin Adler in [Minneapolis Star Tribune (HTTP)](http://www.startribune.com/) on 25 October 2016 about museum ([mirror](https://web.archive.org/web/*/http://www.startribune.com/paisley-park-museum-finally-gets-go-ahead-from-chanhassen/398282691/))

 ----

  - [**"What should Prince's estate do to keep his music alive? -- The tribute concert is over, and the museum is open.
-Here's how Prince's family should handle other posthumous projects."**](http://www.startribune.com/what-should-prince-s-estate-do-to-keep-his-music-alive/397828981/) by Chris Riemenschneider in [Minneapolis Star Tribune](http://www.startribune.com/) on 21 October 2016 about museum ([mirror](https://web.archive.org/web/*/http://www.startribune.com/what-should-prince-s-estate-do-to-keep-his-music-alive/397828981/))
+Here's how Prince's family should handle other posthumous projects."**](http://www.startribune.com/what-should-prince-s-estate-do-to-keep-his-music-alive/397828981/) by Chris Riemenschneider in [Minneapolis Star Tribune (HTTP)](http://www.startribune.com/) on 21 October 2016 about museum ([mirror](https://web.archive.org/web/*/http://www.startribune.com/what-should-prince-s-estate-do-to-keep-his-music-alive/397828981/))

 ----